-Time and time again, call centres have been voted one of the most frustrating things to use; I think some are getting worse with the use of technology not better.
+Time and time again, call centres have been voted one of the most frustrating things to use.
+I think some are getting worse with the use of technology not better.

-There has been talk for years about call centre staff being particularly at risk from the AI, Gartner are suggesting that things are now starting to happen.
-“At the end of 2017 about 70% of all use cases in AI were related to customer service and call centres.”
+There has been talk for years about call centre staff being particularly at risk from the Artificial Intelligence (AI).
+Gartner are suggesting that things are now starting to happen.
+At the end of 2017 about 70% of all use cases in AI were related to customer service and call centres.

-With the Bank of England’s chief economist warning that the UK requires a skills revolution to avoid AI leaving vast swathes of people “technologically unemployed”, I cannot be the only person with these frustrations and at some stage the “customer satisfaction surveys” have to be taken into account.
+With the Bank of England’s chief economist warning that the UK requires a skills revolution to avoid AI leaving vast swathes of people “technologically unemployed”.
+I cannot be the only person with these frustrations and at some stage the “customer satisfaction surveys” have to be taken into account.
 It’s one of my questions now when I am looking at switching suppliers, are your call centres manned or automated.

-Regarding Bots and AI, I get it software is cheap and humans are expensive – the wider roll out is sort of inevitable, I just hope the technology improves!
+Regarding Bots and AI, I get it software is cheap and humans are expensive.
+The wider roll out is sort of inevitable, I just hope the technology improves!

 The example is the bot listens in a customer call, interprets the words and emotional content – is the customer irate about something going wrong?
 The bot then automatically brings up appropriate response information on the call centre worker’s computer screen.

 As soon as the customer says they want to cancel a credit card, the technology understands that, goes ahead and gets the instructions for the agent on how to cancel the card.